meken/gcp-bq-looker-encryption/README.md

 }
 ```

-Once these have been defined, in your `view` file, you can reference them (note that we're passing the wrapped key content as a byte literal to BigQuery, hence the `b` prefix before the reference to the wrapped key):
+Once these have been defined, you can reference them in your `view` file.

+> **Note** We're passing the wrapped key content as a byte literal to BigQuery, hence the `b` prefix before the reference to the wrapped key.

 ```lookml
 dimension: name {